Mtnfx/DataScience/README.md

   - One exercise set needs fixing (waiting for response from client)

 - Currently analyzing data to check for potential correlations (This may potentially generate new questions or give better foundation for answering already existing questions)
+  - Preliminary Excel analysis of instructors 1, 3, and 4 shows a fairly clear negative correlation between training time and efficiency.
+Unsure of whether this is causation or whether other factors may be the reason for correlation.

 ## Aditya